-Given the abundance of portable storage drives, and those claiming to be some of the best for varying reasons, we know that choosing one of the best portable storage drives is a bit subjective.
-So, below are our top picks for he best in three broad categories (in this order): best portable SSD; best rugged portable drive; and best high-capacity portable drive.
-Don’t forget, however, if you're looking for a smaller drive, check out the best USB flash drives.
+However, choosing one of the best portable storage drives is not exactly straight forward given the abundance of them available now, and with many of these claimig to be the best.
+However, to try and sort some wheat from some chaff, here are our top picks for the best in three broad categories (in this order): best portable SSD; best rugged portable drive; and best high-capacity portable drive.
+If you're looking for a smaller drive, check out the best USB flash drives.

 1. Samsung T5

 This is the best portable SSD in our eyes.
 For the power user who wants it all—speed, capacity, and portability—and is willing to pay a premium for it, Samsung’s Portable SSD T5 is one of the slickest solutions out there.
 It’s faster than any USB flash drive available, it has the capacity of a hard drive, and you can carry it inconspicuously in your pocket.
 This spunky little drive shares the same DNA as Samsung’s 850 Evo SSD, just in a smaller package.
 It has a USB 3.1 Type-C connector, upgraded now to Gen 2, giving a maximum theoretical throughput of 10Gbps.
 We pitted it against a 512GB Samsung SM951 NVMe SSD connected over Gigabit Ethernet.
 The T5 ran the table in all eight CrystalDiskMark benchmarks and proved significantly faster in reading and writing game files and large files.